When the data comes from a categorized Domino view, select the Use Domino category rows

 rows in addition to the document rows.
 These category rows are inserted into the data to indicate when a new category is starting.

 When category rows are present in the data, the builder runtime code can detect them.
 In this case the user need not indicate which columns in the data are category columns because the runtime code can tell from the category rows.
-When the data is not formatted by Domino rules or does not have category rows, you need to tell the builder which columns are associated with categories.
+When the data is not Domino-formatted or does not have category rows, you need to tell the builder which columns are associated with categories.
 You use the builder Categories

 input table to do so.